Massive IoT and 5G: What’s Next for Large-Scale Cellular IoT

 By Marco Contento

-Critical IoT applications are those that require extremely low latency and high uptime.
-These bandwidth-hungry use cases include telemedicine, applications designed for first responders and factory automation — in short, anything requiring a constant, data-rich connection to function.
+Critical IoT applications are those that require low latency and ultrahigh reliability.
+Bandwidth-hungry and fault-sensitive use cases include anything requiring a constant data-rich connection to function, such as:

-Massive IoT is, as the name suggests, a category driven by scale rather than speed.
-Massive IoT deployments can include anywhere from hundreds to billions of connected devices.
-The primary goal for these applications is to efficiently transmit and consume small amounts of data from vast numbers of devices.
+As the name suggests, scale rather than speed drives massive IoT.
+IoT deployments can include anywhere from hundreds to billions of connected devices.
+These applications’ primary goal is to transmit and consume small data amounts from many devices efficiently.

-Massive IoT applications are a natural fit for low-power wide-area networks (LPWANs).
-These cellular networks match the requirements of a massive IoT deployment and, crucially, can be built on existing advanced LTE technologies like LTE-Machine (LTE-M) and Narrowband IoT (NB-IoT), which utilize narrower bandwidths optimized for low throughput applications.
-Low data flows currently work with 2G, 3G and 4G cellular networks and will only further the capabilities of 5G when it becomes widely available.
+Massive IoT applications are a natural fit for cellular low-power wide-area networks (LPWANs).
+These cellular networks match the requirements of a massive IoT deployment.
+They can be built on advanced LTE technologies like LTE-M and narrowband IoT (NB-IoT).

-There are several challenges for massive IoT that must be met along the way to full 5G.
-Those include, as mentioned, equipping advanced LTE networks with the enhanced capabilities needed to handle increasing amounts of data traffic as millions more mobile and IoT devices come online in the coming years.
-Another significant challenge is meeting concerns over data security, which, as David Roe writes at CMS Wire, “will take precedence over innovation if confidence in IoT is to grow and severe security issues are to be avoided.”
-The industry will see more aggressive attacks as bad actors test the vulnerabilities of growing IoT networks.
-Consequently, data security will become a competitive differentiator for customers looking to invest in IoT solutions.
+Another significant challenge is meeting concerns over data security.
+As David Roe writes at CMS Wire, “Security will take precedence over innovation if confidence in IoT is to grow and severe security issues are to be avoided.”
+The industry will see more aggressive attacks as bad actors test growing IoT networks’ vulnerabilities.
+Data security will become a competitive differentiator for customers looking to invest in IoT solutions.